 • Another reason for acrylic paint cracking is from low-quality paints.
 I use mostly Amsterdam Acrylics for my denim painting.

 • If neither of those seem to be the case – you may be painting too thick!
 Try painting thin layers and let each one dry in between.

 Q10: Where do you get your jeans?

 All the jeans I paint on are sourced from local thrift shops – it’s amazing what you can find!
-Because of this, I do not have every size, style, wash of denim to choose from which makes each pair even more unique!
+Because of this, I do not have every size, style, or wash of denim to choose from which makes each pair even more unique!

 Q11: How long does it take to paint one pair of jeans?

 Each pair takes me 10-20 hours to paint depending on the painting.
 Some are more detailed and complicated than others which can add more time.
 Paintings I have done many times that have simple shapes, like Starry Night, are now much quicker for me than paintings like Persistence of Memory or The Great Wave which take much longer.